 Awating confirmation: OR

-Since moving house in 2009, still within Penrith, to a designated historical and architectural 'Conservation area' with no visible outdoor antennas permitted, I have to adopt a 'stealth' approach to HF and VHF Amateur Radio and use an ex-Army camouflaged 280' long HF tactical dipole at only 2m AGL, hidden on top of my wooden boundary fence and running through my garden trees and bushes.
+Since moving house in 2009, still within Penrith, to a designated historical and architectural 'Conservation area' with no visible outdoor antennas permitted, I have to adopt a 'stealth' approach to HF and VHF Amateur Radio and use an ex-Army camouflaged 280' long HF tactical dipole at only 2m AGL, hidden literally on top of my wooden boundary fence, garden walls and running through my trees and bushes.

 Despite this and always using low power I manage to easily work other stations from around the World and enjoy using Data modes best.
 I am currently spending most time with JT65 & JT9 data modes on HF chasing both rare DXCC and US States for the WAS award.

 My 2013 QSL card design above, shows 'Ullswater lake' which I can see from my house, the town centre of Penrith where I live and my main radio a Kenwood TS-2000 HF/VHF/UHF transceiver.